aiidateam/aiida-sssp-workflow/docs/spec.md

 # Verification protocol

+(TODO: moved from README.md, need to be updated)

 This document describes the verification protocol of the SSSP workflow.

 ## Initial dual (E_rho/E_wfc) for convergence test